opendri/opendri.github.com/guide/chapter4.md

 ### Data Catalogue Co-Design
 The design of a data catalogue generally begins with a choice: using existing government systems (often proprietary) versus implementing new open systems.
 This choice needs to be made in conjunction with the client based on several factors:

+1. **Client Infrastructure**.
+If the host government has made major investments in building a spatial data infrastructure that uses a proprietary solution, it will likely wish to use OpenDRI as a method of driving additional open data into that infrastructure.
+If the client has a fragmented ecosystem with several different platforms (or different versions fo the same software), a free and open source solution may be ideal.

+2. **Compatibility with Web Services**.
+The basic principles of open data require that the complete dataset be available a public Internet address in an open data format using an open web services protocol (e.g., WMS, WFS, etc).
+If the current implementation of a spatial data infrastructure does not support web services, it would be prudent to work with the client on construction a set of tools that enable open data.
+More recent versions of ESRI software generally support web services, but the specific version in use will matter.

+3. **Extent of Partnerships**.
+Data that deal with hazards, exposure, vulnerabilities, and risks may be spread over a large number of organizations that are inside and outside of government.
+They may all be centralized in a handful of ministries.
+The design of the data catalogue will be heavily influenced by the magnitude of the data aggregation/collation problem.

 <div class="info-box image-right adapted width-200px">
 <h4>Resources</h4>